In Part 1 of this step-by-step tutorial, we explained how to use widgets in WordPress and in Part 2, you learned how to configure text widgets.

 To learn more about using the Jetpack plugin, go here:

-Overriding Default WordPress Sidebar Widgets
+Overriding Default Sidebar Widgets

-This theme may be using default widgets.
+This is because the above theme is probably using default widgets.

 As soon as you add one or more widgets to an available widget area, the other widgets will your selected widgets will be used instead.